YaoQ/pcduino-doc/en/post/bmp180-onmbed.md

 * Open a serial program on PC to read the UART data sent from device.
 	* Baud rate: 9600
 	* Data : 8 bit
-	* Stop: 1bit
+	* Stop: 1 bit
-* There will be data printed on the Serial window.
+* There will be data printed on the serial window.

 ![](../images/log.png)